Sing! China season 7: Coaches and hosts

-Coco Lee's alleged mistreatment
+Coco Lee's mistreatment

 On 28 September 2022, a video clip circulated online on Weibo of Coco Lee yelling at the director of the show's unfair rules shouting out "Why do those with a score of 73 get a second chance, but those with a score of 88.3 don't get a second chance?" in defense of eliminated player Zhou Feige from her team.
 Some netizens alleged that the show was known to be shady, while others said the production team's desire was to speed up filming due to ongoing delays.

 On 17 August 2023, an audio recording purportedly from the late singer commented on being humiliated by the show's production team.
 According to the clip, she was subjected to a sudden placement change during a performance with Wang Zepeng, a contestant on her team.
 Wang, who was supposed to accompany Lee on stage to assist her due to her fragile condition from battling illnesses, had his back turned to her, causing Lee to stand alone in seven-inch heels and fall during their duet.
 She described this experience as "humiliating," especially since her health issues had been largely concealed from the public.

 Wang later supported Lee's claims by sharing a screen capture of their private text messages from that time, when Lee accused the director of intentionally undermining her.
 Other videos showed a staff member attempting to remove Lee from the stage as she repeatedly said, "Don't touch me", and her finally leaving the venue under assistance, struggling to walk.

 The clip also mentioned that the production team threatened not to give contestant Feige a chance to return to the competition unless Lee were to write a Weibo post.
 She complied to ensure Feige had an opportunity to showcase his talent.
 This controversy led to a significant debate among netizens, with calls to boycott the show's sponsors.

 By August 25, 2023, after the audio clip went viral, the stock price of Star China Media, the parent company of "Sing!
 China," plummeted by more than 50 percent, resulting in a loss of approximately $3 billion in value.